persteenolsen/umbraco-17-starter-two/README.md

 Go to appsettings.json and make sure that your Umbraco Site have the settings:

+- Runtime:mode:Production

+- Modelsbuilder:Modelmode:Nothing

 - Hosting:Debug:false

+- WebRouting:UmbracoApplicationUrl:your.domain.com

 - UseHTTPS:true

+Note: Before deploying to Production Server make sure to remove the Items / code block in csproj file:

-- WebRouting:UmbracoApplicationUrl:your.domain.com
+- RazorCompileOnBuild

-- Go to MvcUmbraco . csproj and enable the ItemGroup / compile:

-Note: Also check your settings in appsettings.Development.json for

-- Hosting:Debug
+- RazorCompileOnPublish

 # Performance => Slow first Page load